failed2lode/meow/README.md

  - the encoded encrypted Ethereum wallet printout
  - the encoded (but not encrypted) passx printout

-In order to match these at a later date, each printout should include the ethjereum address to which they pertain.
+In order to match these at a later date, each printout should include the Ethereum address to which they pertain.
 This address may also be QR encoded and / or barcoded for easy retreival.
 It is expected that after all of this, a casual user will staple the sheets together and throw them in a desk drawer.
 A more appropriate or 'enterprise' storage strategy will involve separated storage of copies of the printouts in diverse locations.